-With all the sleep training methods available, promising that your baby will sleep through the night within days in his or her crib, nursing a baby to sleep may seem like a failure, extremely lazy and all wrong.
+With all the sleep training methods available, promising that your baby will sleep through the night within days in his or her crib, nursing baby to sleep may seem like a failure, extremely lazy and all wrong.
+Who wants to be a human pacifier…

 The first time I was a new mom, I read and wanted to try the E.A.S.Y. method.
-If you haven't heard of it, it means Eat, Activity, Sleep, You time.
-The point is to have the baby first eating, then playing, then sleeping and thereby mom will find You time.
-Sounds great, doesn't it.
-Only it doesn't work!
-At least not for me.
+If you haven’t heard of it, it means Eat, Activity, Sleep, You time.
+The point is to have the baby first eating, then playing, then sleeping and thereby, mom will find You time – time for herself.
+Sounds great, doesn’t it!?
+Only it doesn’t work!
+At least it didn’t work for me.

 Trying to force a young baby into just about any schedule, will give you grey hairs and a sad baby.